 As one of the key architects of the Iraq troop surge and with years of experience advising the US government and military, Kilcullen’s latest article written for the Quarterly Essay, Blood Year: Terror and the Islamic State is a unique and authoritative perspective on the risk, the region and the way forward.

 Date: Thursday May 21st

 Venue: Powerhouse Theatre, 119 Lamington St, New Farm, QLD 4005.

 Know Your Enemy

 Last year was a ‘red year’, with massacres, beheadings, fallen cities and a decade of foreign policy and military strategy in tatters.
 In a world where foreign fighters are flowing into Syria at an alarming rate, David Kilcullen asks: what happened?
-Author of the forthcoming Quarterly Essay: On Islamic State and Global Jihad, David calls on his 25 years’ experience as a counterinsurgency expert to unpack the real roots of the global jihadi movement and advise how we can combat it.
+Author of the forthcoming Quarterly Essay, Blood Year: Terror and the Islamic State, David calls on his 25 years’ experience as a counterinsurgency expert to unpack the real roots of the global jihadi movement and advise how we can combat it.
 He speaks to James Brown, former Australian Army officer and Director of the Alliance 21 project at the University of Sydney.